NativeCLI/docs.nativecli.com/Writerside/topics/New.md

 ## Options

-<tip>The options below are only available from version 1.0.1-release.1 and later.</tip>

 --ios
 : Indicates whether the project should be set up for iOS development, instead of Desktop.

-<tip>The options below are available since the first version.</tip>

 --dev
 : Installs the latest "development" release.